LatamLink/latamlink.io/docs/entity-node-info.md

 | `entity` | *name* | Name of the node asociated to the entity |
 | `info` | *string* | JSON for entity info |

-it will insert or update a record in the `nodes` table in `eosio` system contracts.
+it will insert or update a record in the `entity` table located  in the `eosio` system contracts.

 ### Entity JSON Structure